What Are The Top 6 Health Benefits of Ginger Tea?

 Ginger tea isn't magic — but it's pretty close to a simple, natural wellness hack that actually has science behind it.
 Whether you're dealing with nausea, trying to ease inflammation, or just looking for a healthier hot drink, it's worth adding to your routine.

-As always, if you have a health condition or take medications, have a quick chat with your doctor before making it a daily thing.
+If you have a health condition or take medications, have a quick chat with your doctor first.
 But for most of us?
 Brew a cup and enjoy.